• Home

 Strategies to Maintain Optimal R-Value with Compressed Fiberglass Insulation

 Maintaining the optimal R-value of fiberglass insulation requires careful attention during installation to avoid over-compression.
-Here are some strategies to ensure that fiberglass insulation retains its effectiveness:
+Here are some strategies to ensure that fiberglass insulation retains its effectiveness, regardless of the types of fiberglass insulation you choose for your home.

 1. Proper fitting: Ensure that the insulation fits the space without being squashed or forced into place.
 This will help maintain its thickness and R-value.